 Mance Harmon, who works as the CEO and co-founder of Hedera Hashgraph stated that “Participating SAFT holders would receive additional allocations of coins, made on an annual basis, the cumulative sum of which, over time, would equal the value of their original principal investment, in exchange for stretching out the release schedule for their remaining coins.”

 The tokens were traded off during the two initial coin offerings carried upon by the platform earlier.
 The two ICOs helped the firm to pool in a whopping amount of $110 million in its credit.
 However, the disbursement of tokens to the accredited investors witnessed a major downfall in the price value of the native HBAR tokens.
 Surprisingly, in September, when the tokens made their first appearance in the niche, the digital assets enjoyed a high trade value of 10.2127 cents.
 Soon with further release of tokens, the price plummets to nearly 90% of its debut price.
+If you want to know more about Hedera Hashgraph & its value, you can read more here.

 The Hedera Hashgraph team decided to delay the issuance of tokens to the investors with a view to halting the downward fluctuations of the coins, but to their horror, the decline failed to have any substantial effect on the price value as the token value continued to drop drastically even after the broadcasting of the news.